TosbackCgusBridge-Bot/CGUs-versions/Vcstar/Privacy Policy.md

 *   Commented
 *   Emailed

+*   County agrees to $3.2 million settlement in speeding deputy case Published 10/18/2012 at 6:42 p.m.
+74 comments
+*   Oxnard police say they mistook bystander for suspect, fatally shot him Updated 10/19/2012 at 9:40 a.m.
 *   Face to face: Obama, Romney in crackling debate Updated 10/16/2012 at 8:57 p.m.
-296 comments
+334 comments
-*   County agrees to $3.2 million settlement in case involving speeding deputy Published 10/18/2012 at 6:42 p.m.
-24 comments
+*   Krauthammer: The worst gaffe in debates so far Published 10/18/2012 at 2:51 p.m.
+41 comments
-*   If Proposition 30 fails, Oxnard College athletics could be on chopping block Updated 10/17/2012 at 8:13 p.m.
-75 comments
-*   Scores of dogs seized from Simi Valley home now up for adoption Updated 10/17/2012 at 7:16 p.m.
-14 comments
-*   Oaks Christian might have broken football recruitment rules – Video Published 10/18/2012 at 2:53 p.m.
+*   Initial victim becomes suspect in Ventura gunfire case Updated 10/19/2012 at 10:07 a.m.

-Photo Galleries Chaotic shooting rattles La Colonia… Scores of dogs seized from Simi… High school bands battle it out
+Photo Galleries Ventura County's Most Wanted October… Chaotic shooting rattles La Colonia… Football: Ventura vs. Buena

 *   Face to face: Obama, Romney in crackling debate Published 10/16/2012 at 8:10 p.m.
-296 comments
+334 comments
 *   Morning chat Published 10/17/2012 at 12:00 a.m.
 111 comments
+*   County agrees to $3.2 million settlement in speeding deputy case Published 10/18/2012 at 6:42 p.m.
+74 comments
 *   Morning chat Published 10/18/2012 at 12:00 a.m.
-84 comments
+85 comments
-*   If Proposition 30 fails, Oxnard College athletics could be on chopping block Published 10/17/2012 at 5:19 p.m.
-75 comments
-*   Morning chat Published 10/16/2012 at 12:00 a.m.
-55 comments
+*   Morning chat Published 10/19/2012 at 12:00 a.m.
+82 comments

 *   Norovirus outbreak hits Oak Park school Published 10/15/2012 at 5:56 p.m.
 8 comments
-*   Port Hueneme city manager asked to resign Published 10/9/2012 at 9:53 a.m.
-40 comments
 *   2 dead after Oxnard police trade gunfire with men Published 10/14/2012 at 2:57 p.m.
 0 comments
-*   Firefighters battle Lookout Fire near Santa Barbara that threatened about 100 homes Published 10/17/2012 at 10:01 a.m.
+*   Oaks Christian might have broken football recruitment rules – Video Published 10/18/2012 at 2:53 p.m.
 0 comments
 *   Scores of dogs seized from Simi Valley home now up for adoption Published 10/17/2012 at 5:35 p.m.
-14 comments
+15 comments
+*   Chumash looking to acquire portion of Santa Susana Field Lab Published 10/15/2012 at 6:17 p.m.
+20 comments

 Weather